jeppiebarroga/office-ui-fabric-ios/README.md

 ##Tokens##

-###MS Colors###
+###Colors###

-You can use UIColor extension to access ms colors palette:
+You can use UIColor extension to access colors from the Office color palette:
 ```swift
 UIColor.msThemePrimary()
 UIColor.msNeutralSecondaryAlt()
 UIColor.msAccentBlueLight()
 ```
-Full list of colors can be found here: [Full list of Fabric's Office/Office 365 Colors](http://dev.office.com/fabric/styles#color).
+The full list of colors can be found here: [Full list of Fabric's Office/Office 365 Colors](http://dev.office.com/fabric/styles#color).

 When you have a list of items where not all of them have images (for example Address book contacts, Music bands list, etc.) - you can use Hash colors algorithm to generate some "random" color:
 ```swift